nvim-lua/completion-nvim/README.md

 ```.vim
 let g:completion_enable_in_comment = 1
 ```
+### Max Items for completion
+- You can set a number limit for the maximum completion items, for example, you just want at most 10 items in your popup menu, set it by

+let g:completion_max_items = 10

+- Note that this only works for non `ins-complete` completion source.

 ### Trigger Characters
 - You can add or disable trigger character that will trigger completion.
 By default